2022 south eastern Australia floods: South Australia

 Preparations for anticipated flooding in South Australia began in October.
 The forecast peak Murray River flows in South Australia were gradually revised during October to December.
 On October 21 it was forecast to peak at 120 gigalitres per day in early December.
-On 3 November this was revised to 135 to 150 gigalitres per day in late December and early January; and on 17 November it was revised again, to 175 to 220 gigalitres day.
+On 3 November this was revised to 135 to 150 gigalitres per day in late December and early January; and on 17 November it was revised again, to 175 to 220 gigalitres per day.
 By mid December the forecast was 190 to 220 gigalitres per day, making it the highest flood level since the 1956 Murray River flood, which peaked at 341 gigalitres per day.

-At Renmark, the peak was estimated to be 185 to 190 litres, and to have occurred on December 27.
+At Renmark, the peak was estimated to be 185 to 190 gigalitres per day, and to have occurred on December 27.
 By this time, 1700 to 1800 South Australian properties had been flooded, and about one levee per day was being breached by the rising waters.